FrancisCrickInstitute/dm3d-pages/tutorial.md

 Once the channel is selected, the corresponding image will load, and the 3D canvas will remain unchanged.
 Pressing "H" in the 3D canvas will display a list of shortcuts.
 The name of the image should appear on the top right of the main control panel.
-On the left side of the panel, a cross-sectional view of the image will be displayed, together with a binarized version of the cross section, on the right of the left panel.
+On the left side of the panel, a cross-sectional view of the image will be displayed, together with a binarized version of the cross section.

 ![default display](tutorial-images/starting.png)